 These settings define the look and operation of the Console view:

-- Show Level: Here you can tell if you would like the audio level to be displayed as a coloured vertical line at the left of the screen.
+- Show Level: Here you can configure if you would like the audio level to be displayed in the background of the volume slider.

-- Show Load: If this switch is set, then the current load of the device will be displayed as a coloured horizontal line above the icon bar.
+- Show Load: If this switch is set, then the current load of the device will be displayed in the background of the icon bar.
 With increasing load, this bar grows to the right where it changes from green to orange to red.
 Red means that you operate the device at overload and risk stuttering sound.

-- Show Voices: If this switch is set, then the number of playing voices will be displayed in the right of the tab bar (if there are any playing voices).
+- Show Voices: If this switch is set, then the number of playing voices will be displayed at the bottom right (if there are any playing voices).

 - Show Overload: If this switch is set, then CPU, I/O and Reverb overload conditions are signalled by yellow warning triangles.